LordEymerich/test-PREDATOR/README.md

 * ***3***; for thermal vision
 * ***4***: for EM vision
 * ***0***: for combined vision
+# Project Managment
+In this project there are 3 branches:
+* **master**: It contains a working version of the project.

+* **Development**: the branch in which the features braches are merged.
+This is used for integration tests between different features.
+After a set of features have been deveoped and successfully tested, this is merged in master branch.

+* "***Feature***": the feautre that is currently under development (eg NightVision, ThermalVision, ecc...)

 # Implementation
+**Night Vision**

+The night vision is obtained using an image effect.
+There are 3 parameters that can be adjusted to obtain different results:
+* Luminance Amplifier: multiply RGB components of the scene's color.
+* Noise Intensity: how much of the noise texture is applied to the final color.
+* Noise Texture: grayscale image.
+At the moment it's s a Perlin noise texture.

 # Future Improvements